 Mr. Lacovara has served on Kohlberg Capital's Board since December 2006 and is also the Chairman of the Board, the Chairman of the Valuation Committee of the Board, a Vice President of the Company and a member of the Management Committee of Katonah Debt Advisors.
 Mr. Lacovara is the co-managing partner of Kohlberg & Co., a leading middle market private equity firm, which he joined in 1988.
 Kohlberg & Co. has invested approximately \$2.5 billion of equity capital in over 100 middle market platform and add-on acquisitions with a combined transaction value of over \$7 billion.
 From 1987 to 1988, he was an Associate in the Mergers and Acquisitions Department at Lazard Freres & Company.
 Prior to that he was a Financial Analyst in the Corporate Finance Department of Goldman, Sachs & Co.
 Mr. Lacovara received a A.B. in History from Harvard College, a B.E. in Engineering Sciences from Hofstra University and a Master of Science in Civil Engineering from Columbia University.
-Mr. Lacovara serves on the boards of directors of a number of private companies as well as on the boards of directors of AGY Holdings Corp., Katy Industries, Inc. and Stanadyne Corp.
+Mr. Lacovara serves on the boards of directors of a number of private companies as well as on the boards of directors of AGY Holding Corp., Katy Industries, Inc. and Stanadyne Corp.
+As a result of these and other professional experiences, Mr. Lacovara possesses particular knowledge and experience in corporate finance, corporate governance, strategic planning, business evaluation and oversight and financial analysis that strengthen the Board's collective qualifications, skills and experience.